World’s End Sri Lanka – Hotels & Hikes on Horton Plains

 The Sri Lak View Holiday Inn, Haputale

 We were offered a couple of room options in an annex (not the main building) for 1500 and 3000 rupees.
 The higher price was for the upper floor with a balcony and view.
-We took the cheaper option since it was already dark and we were leaving too early the next morning to appreciate any view.
+We took the cheaper option since it was already dark: We would be leaving early the next morning, so wouldn’t have the time to appreciate any views.

 The room was damp, dark and squalid (we didn’t undress to sleep), and the bathroom pretty smelly.